 - There are numerous situations in this class where you will need to follow simple directions.
 If you can’t bear the thought of bending your will to someone else’s expectations then this is not the class for you.
 (See any of the yellow project prompts below.)

-- No answering calls or texting during class.
+- I feel lucky that we can all come together for 4hrs to concentrate without distractions.
+No answering calls or texting during class.
 No little glowing screens, period!

 - If you miss a class, you need to get notes from another student.
 (This class moves fast.
 Every missed class is a missed topic.)

 - If you miss more than 2 classes, your grade automatically drops one letter-grade.

 - If you miss more than 3 classes, you may be asked to withdraw from the course, or risk failure.

 - Late work will always be downgraded (usually one letter grade).
 Contact me before it’s due.